 And by hobbyist I mean someone with no more than nine or ten hives, not dozens or hundreds; someone who has a backyard, not acreage; a kitchen, not a honey house; hands and eyeballs, not microscopes and RNA tests; cheap beekeeping books and the internet, not Masterclass workshops and beekeeping certificates.
 Not to say that someone in their backyard with two or three hives is less likely to be a good beekeeper than someone with dozens of hives.
 Some of the most intuitively intelligent beekeepers I know, and marvel at, and continue to learn greatly from, are small-scale, no-frills beekeepers.
 But many observations of hobbyist beekeepers could easily be a result of statistical anomalies.
 Even though many backyard beekeepers are as good as any beekeepers on know, it might be better to view some of their observations as good stories, not necessarily good science.

-One more thing: In my experience, the gentle Newfoundland honey bee is a myth.
-My bees are easy to handle most of the time, but I’ve seen the gentlest bees turn on me overnight for no reason other than the weather got cold, even with honey bees from the Newfoundland Bee Company that probably have the most genetically diverse and docile honey bees on the island.
+One more thing: In my experience, the always-gentle Newfoundland honey bee is a myth.
+My bees are easy to handle most of the time, but I’ve seen the gentlest bees turn on me overnight for no reason other than the weather got cold, even with honey bees from the Newfoundland Bee Company, probably the most genetically diverse and docile honey bees on the island.
 But judging from my experience so far, I just don’t think honey bees are in a good mood when they’re cold, whether they’re the fabled Newfoundland honey bee or not.